Things to do & see in Mauritius

 A visit to Mauritius wouldn’t be complete without one thing: sugarcane!
 And our favorite byproduct: rum!
 The Mauritian rum has made a reputation of its own and now competes with the very best worldwide.
 Mauritian distilleries are regularly awarded for their highly noble brews and are renowned for their excellence and aroma.

-Make it happen: L’Aventure du Sucre sets you up with Jean Alain (photo) on Wednesday mornings (on demand) for a sugarcane-cutting tour.
+Make it happen: We’ll set you up with Jean Alain (photo) on Wednesday mornings for a sugarcane-cutting tour.
 He will teach you the techniques and tools employed by his ancestors, when sugarcane was cut manually to build this nation.
 After cutting your own canes, look at the crushing demonstration and refresh yourself with the extracted sweet juice.
 You are now ready to shake your own cocktail mixing cane juice and the rum of the house, the New Grove.
-This cultural activity is exclusive for card-holders of Mauritius Conscious #IslandLife Pass.

 9. Discover local design, innovation and creativity at Imiloa Boutique